 Climate in Sofia

 The seasons in Sofia are clearly marked, with hot, dry summers and cold winters filled with snow.
 The temperature between June and August reaches an average high of 30 degrees.
-The accompanying lack of humidity can lead to conditions which are very hot and dusty.
+The accompanying lack of humidity can lead to conditions that are very hot and dusty.
 For that reason, many visitors might opt to go to Sofia during either the spring or autumn, when conditions will be easier to cope with.